Experienced Pennsylvania Lawyers Manage Child Custody Issues

 - Primary or joint custody arrangements

-- Decisions related to religion, education and upbringing of the child
+- Decisions related to education and medical care of the child including vaccinations

 Mediation: a tool for cooperation